 TORUWU's primary school - this program aims at contributing to the development of youth and children by training them to be self reliant through increased access to basic education and vocational skills by equipping the young with economic empowerment.
 It also aims at raising the status of the disadvantaged young people through music training.

-TORUWU also extends its services to orphans and vulnerable children (OVC) by offering beads accessories for training.
+TORUWU also extends its services to vulnerable children by offering beads accessories for training.
 Some necklaces, bracelets and earrings are made out of beads and recycled paper with frashy imagination of children.